Southern West Virginia Tourism Initiative for Your Tourism Business

 With a mix of public and private financing, Hatfield-McCoy and PCAP collaborate to support and broaden local businesses and tourism infrastructure around the trails.
 These small businesses help retain more of the riders’ tourism dollars, while protecting the region’s abundant natural beauty.

-We’ve increased access to capital in these coal-impacted communities by creating a revolving loan fund and delivering business coaching and marketing services to tourism-related enterprises in the nine Hatfield-McCoy Trail counties: Boone, Kanawha, Lincoln, Logan, McDowell, Mercer, Mingo, Wayne, and Wyoming.
+We’ve increased access to capital in these coal-impacted communities by creating a revolving working capital loan fund and delivering business coaching and marketing services to tourism business-related enterprises in the nine Hatfield-McCoy Trail counties: Boone, Kanawha, Lincoln, Logan, McDowell, Mercer, Mingo, Wayne, and Wyoming.

 Here’s what the Initiative delivers: